 It is not uncommon to experience some swelling of your abdomen which may work its way down to your pelvis, even to the labia.
 In some rare cases there can even be some bruising associated with this.
 This is all normal and will resolve shortly.
 Do not be concerned with this.

 The first several days after surgery, you may experience a sense of warmth, or heat within or on the skin of the breasts.
 Some women describe this as feeling like there is a sunburn on the breasts.
 There is no associated redness or other signs of infection (infection, should it happen, almost always happens after the first week).
 This is entirely normal and not a cause for concern.
-Should you experience this and have a fever (temp > 101 F) and/or redness around the incision or on the breasts, you should call the office immediately.
+Should you experience this and have a fever (temp > 101 F) and/or redness around the incision or on the breasts, or discharge of pus from the incision, you should call the office immediately.

 You are encouraged to wear a bra for support as soon as you feel comfortable to do so.
 If you have an incision under your breast, then avoid an under wire type bra for at least two months.
 After the first two weeks, routine use of a support garment during the day is strongly recommended.